Services in the Housing Office

-The schemes allow tenants to get all or part of their deposit back when they are entitled to it and encourage tenants and landlords to make a clear agreement from the start on the condition of the property.
+The schemes allow tenants to get all or part of their deposit back and encourages tenants and landlords to make a clear agreement from the start of the tenancy on the condition of the property.
 It ensures that:

 - you get all or part of your deposit back, when you are entitled to it;

 - any disputes between you and your landlord or agent will be easier to resolve;

 - landlords and letting agents who do not protect tenancy deposits will have to pay their tenant back three times the deposit.